yhzhang0128/egos-2000/README.md

-## A minimal operating system on RISC-V board or QEMU simulator
+## A Minimal Operating System on RISC-V Board or QEMU Simulator

 With only **2000** lines of code, **egos-2000** implements every component of a functional operating system.
 It can run on a small RISC-V board or a software emulator called QEMU.